erha19/Angular2-electron-quick-start/README.md

 $ npm start
 ```

+## Run on the browser.

+If you want to design you page on the chrome,you can run `npm run server:dev` to start a develop server

 * When you use Linux or OSX , you need to change the command in `package.json`,just change `set` to `export`.

 ## Packaging